VirusPilot/stratux-pi4/README.md

 It furthermore now (optionally) includes:
 - https://github.com/TomBric/stratux-radar-display
+- please note that the setup script execution takes significantly longer (only once)
+- in /etc/rc.local you need to enable your particular display type after the setup script has finished

 A list of differences to the original Stratux Europe Edition
 - based on latest https://github.com/WiringPi/WiringPi